teor2345/endosome/README.md

 ## Dependencies

+endosome requires the following libraries:
+* cryptography (any version)
+  * endosome has code for ntor's hkdf_sha256, but ntor isn't implemented yet
-If your python version doesn't come with the ipaddress module, install it using pip or similar.
+* ipaddress (if your python version doesn't have it already)

+### Installation

+Use the following commands to install the dependencies for endosome:

+    virtualenv venv
+    source venv/bin/activate
+    pip install -r requirements.txt
+    deactivate

+### Test Environment

 endosome was tested on macOS 10.12 with python 2.7 and OpenSSL 1.0.2.